th3w1zard1/PyKotor/wiki/BWM-File-Format.md

 **Important**: Even though the reader generates trees, the writer must still produce files compatible with the game engine and other tools.
 Therefore, PyKotor/Andastra.Parsing writes 0-based indices to match the game engine's expectations.

+**Future ASCII Support**: PyKotor could be extended to support ASCII WOK format (similar to KOTORMax/KAurora) by implementing `BWMBinaryWriter.write_ascii()` and `BWMBinaryReader.read_ascii()` methods.
+The ASCII format would export:

+- Vertex coordinates as text
+- Face definitions with vertex indices and material IDs
+- Room links/transitions (if supported)
+- AABB tree data as text lines (bounding box coordinates + face index or "-1" marker)

+Such an implementation would follow the same patterns as PyKotor's existing `MDLAsciiWriter` and `MDLAsciiReader` classes, matching the ASCII format structure used by KOTORMax and KAurora.

 #### Comparison Summary

 | Implementation | Reads AABB from File? | Generates AABB? | Child Index Encoding | Notes |